img img

 Who we are

-The “long tail effect” refers to deferred outcomes of our activities, when new ideas, projects, and partnerships are born among participants of EdCamp events long after they had finished.
+The “long tail effect” refers to deferred outcomes of our activities, when new ideas, projects, and partnerships are born among participants of EdCamp events long after they finished.

 In 2018–2019, the EdCamp Community that leads the EdCamp movement in the United States and unites all national EdCamp organizations across the world conducted a survey of members of the American movement.